Code-Institute-Submissions/music-band/README.md

 ### Media

-- The photos in this project were obtained from the offical Queens of the Stone Age website, and some from a google photos search.
+- The photos in this project were obtained from the official Queens of the Stone Age website, and some from a google photos search.
 - Album images are from Google Play
-- Videos are embeded from Youtube
+- Videos are embedded from YouTube
 - Audio is from Soundcloud

 ### Acknowledgements